Welcome to Family Housing at UMass Amherst!

 **When Family Housing Apartments become available, they will be listed on the Off Campus Student Services Website.
 To see what is available now, please click here. **

+If we have no postings listed or you are not eligible for North Village, please use the Off Campus Student Services website www.umocss.org to find a rental.
 There are many off-campus apartments and houses for rent in the Amherst area.
-Use the Off Campus Student Services website www.umocss.org to find a rental.
 The booklet below may also be of assistance.

 For information about available family support services, please visit the Office of Family Resources website at www.umass.edu/ofr